Do you want a sticker?

 Episode 3 of Season 2 came out this week, and our castaways discussed The Who’s album The Who Sell Out.
 Before that, in Episode 2, we explore Joe Meek’s instrumental space adventure, I Hear a New World.
 Our Season 2 launch is a clear* favorite, with Edgar Winter’s paean to Scientology, Mission Earth.

-It’s the 2000’s, and Brian Wilson is having a bit of a renaissance.
-With so much attention to Pet Sounds and the lives shows surrounding them, he decided to revisit the nadir of his career.
-In 1966 “Smile” was to be to The Beach Boys what “Sgt.
-Pepper “was to the Beatles, an artistic statement and triumph, but it never happened.
-Due to drug use, mental collapse, and pushback from the record company and certain band members, Brian went into a tailspin that he could never pull out of.
-In 2004 Brian Wilson, with the help of Van Dyke Parks and members of The Wondermints Wilson returned to Smile and completed it.
-Was it worth the wait?
-Listen and hear what we think.
+The gang contemplates the world of Norse mythology and Ragnarök as NOT part of the MCU but as a part of Ian Anderson’s heritage.
+Plus, Symone asks for equal billing.
 The Writer: Lindsay Harris-Friel The Classical Musician: Ruth Dubb The Rock Guitarist: Vincent Friel The Pun Addict: Ian Williams And special guest star Symone the Wonderpup.
 Concept created by Vincent Friel and Brendan Carr.
 Sound design, title music, and engineering by Vincent Friel.
-For more information, visit our website at https://6630productions.com/marooned-tunes Don't forget to use our Libsyn code M-A-R-O-O-N-E-D to get up to two months of free podcasting services, excellent audio, and unlimited bandwidth.https://libsyn.com/ If you enjoyed this show, write a review so we'll know what you think, and others will, too: RateThisPodcast.com/maroonedtunes.
-Copyright 2021-2022 6630 Productions https://signup.libsyn.com/?promo_code=MAROONED
+For more information, visit our website at https://6630productions.com/marooned-tunes Don't forget to use our Libsyn code M-A-R-O-O-N-E-D to get up to two months of free podcasting services, excellent audio, and unlimited bandwidth. https://signup.libsyn.com/?promo_code=MAROONED If you enjoyed this show, write a review so we'll know what you think, and others will too.
+Review us on Podchaser Copyright 2021-2024 6630 Productions

 *Clear, get it?
 You see what I did there.
 Ahem.
 You can experience Marooned Tunes in the player above, or in your favorite podcast app.